NiklasEi/bevy_game_template/README.md

 * basic setup with a slim main function and your game as a Bevy plugin in a library
 * small example game (*warning: biased; e.g., split into a lot of plugins and using `bevy_kira_audio` for sound*)
 * easy setup for running the web (`cargo run --target wasm32-unknown-unknown`) and the native version (`cargo run`)
-* workflow for GitHub actions creating releases for Windows, Linux, macOS, and Web (WASM) ready for distribution
+* workflow for GitHub actions creating releases for Windows, Linux, macOS, and Web (Wasm) ready for distribution
     * push a tag in the form of `v[0-9]+.[0-9]+.[0-9]+*` (e.g. `v1.1.42`) to trigger the flow

 # How to use this template?